Best Speakeasies San Diego

 Location: Kearny Mesa

 Buried deep within the modern Moxy hotel is a speakeasy paying homage to the founding fathers.
-Named for the 56 signers of the Declaration of Independence, Room 56 offers a classy, upscale cocktail experience without all the fluff.
-The atmosphere is simple yet refined, with a list of carefully crafted cocktails like the Public Spectacle—a sparkling sight to see filled with gin, lemon, elderflower, violet, honey and sparkling wine.
-Grab a bite as well with one of their small-plate options like the scallop crudo or beef carpaccio, and catch live saxophone performances Thursday nights at 8 p.m.
+Named after the 56 signers of the Declaration of Independence, Room 56 delivers an upscale cocktail experience without unnecessary frills.
+This simple yet refined atmosphere pairs perfectly with a carefully crafted cocktail menu featuring drinks like the Public Spectacle.
+This sparkling gin cocktail blends lemon, elderflower, violet, honey, and sparkling wine for a visually stunning sip.
+Pair your drink with small plates like scallop crudo or beef carpaccio for a perfect bite.
+For an added touch, enjoy live saxophone performances every Thursday night at 8 p.m.

 Location: Gaslamp Quarter

 There’s a reason this one is a long-standing San Diego favorite.
-Entering Pacific Beach’s Grass Skirt feels like an instant tropical vacation, transporting you into a tiki-filled world of exotic cocktails and island-inspired eats.
+Entering Pacific Beach’s Grass Skirt feels like an instant tropical vacation.
+You’re transported into a tiki-filled world of exotic cocktails and island-inspired eats.
 Go for a classic Tropical Tony’s Mai Tai or a signature favorite like the Lava and Ice, a blend of serrano-infused tequila, overproof Jamaican rum, lime, pineapple, coconut and pomegranate.
 If you’re in for dinner, order the Pig Mac Bao Buns and the Hot and Spicy Garlic Noods.
 Pro tip: if you want to set off the bar’s (rainless) tropical rainstorm, order a punch bowl.

 Location: Pacific Beach